blinkinput/blinkinput-android/README.md

 Using _BlinkOCR_ in your app requires a valid license key.
 You can obtain a trial license key by registering to [Microblink dashboard](https://microblink.com/login).
 After registering, you will be able to generate a license key for your app.
 License key is bound to [package name](http://tools.android.com/tech-docs/new-build-system/applicationid-vs-packagename) of your app, so please make sure you enter the correct package name when asked.

-See below for more information about how to integrate _BlinkOCR_ SDK into your app.
+See below for more information about how to integrate _BlinkOCR_ SDK into your app and also check latest [Release notes](Release notes.md).

 # Table of contents